-Preliminary application due by August 24, 2018 and then the final application due by October 12, 2018.
+Preliminary application are due by August 28, 2019 and then the final application due by October 4, 2019.

-Please email Carol Costello at CPCAdmin@hingham-ma.gov if you wish to receive a Word document to work with.
+Please email the CPC at CPCAdmin@hingham-ma.gov if you wish to receive a Word document to work with.

-Once your preliminary is received, a Community Preservation Committee (CPC) staff member will contact you to assist with any questions and help determine if your application is eligible for CPA funds.
-If your project is eligible, you will move to the next step of the application process, Final Application..
+Once your preliminary is received, CPC staff member will contact you to assist with any questions and help determine if your application is eligible for CPA funds.
+If your project is eligible, you will move to the next step of the application process, the Final Application..